 |Pursue Medical Assistant Employment in Montana|

-Montana medical assistants are unlicensed health support professionals who are required to work under the supervision of a Montana licensed physician or podiatrist, who is responsible for assigning administrative and clinical tasks to the medical assistant.
-All duties that medical assistants perform must be related to the physician’s specialty practice.
+As unlicensed support staff, Montana medical assistants, are required to work under the supervision of a Montana licensed physician or podiatrist, who is responsible for assigning all administrative and clinical tasks.

 - Performs invasive procedures